 ProfessionalsTheodore V. Wells Jr.

-In 2010 The National Law Journal named Ted one of “The Decade’s Most Influential Lawyers” and over the years has repeatedly selected him as one of the 100 most influential lawyers in America, including naming Ted as the Lawyer of the Year in 2006.
-Ted also has been recognized as one of the outstanding jury trial lawyers in the United States by numerous publications including Chambers USA, which has noted that Ted “is considered by many to be ‘the best trial lawyer in the country.’”
-Since 2013, Chambers USA has named Ted a Star Performer in three categories: nationwide trial litigation, New York general commercial litigation and New York white-collar crime and government investigations, and Benchmark Litigation named him in similar categories.
+The National Law Journal named Ted one of “The Decade’s Most Influential Lawyers” in 2010 and over the years has repeatedly recognized him as one of the 100 most influential lawyers in America, including naming him the “Lawyer of the Year” in 2006.
+Ted has also been recognized as one of the outstanding jury trial lawyers in the United States by numerous publications, including Chambers USA, which has noted that Ted “is considered by many to be ‘the best trial lawyer in the country.’”
+Since 2013, Chambers USA has named Ted a Star Individual in three categories: nationwide trial litigation, New York general commercial litigation and New York white-collar crime and government investigations and was recently recognized in the nationwide spotlight table for crisis management.
+Benchmark Litigation has named him in similar categories, including winning individual recognition as “Trial Lawyer of the Year” for 2019, and being inducted into the Hall of Fame in 2020.
 The Legal 500 has recognized him as a Leading Lawyer in white-collar criminal defense and as a Leading Trial Lawyer.
-Recently, in 2017, Ted was named a recipient for the New York Law Journal’s “Lifetime Achievement” award.
+Additionally, in 2018 and 2019, Chambers USA named Ted a Recognized Practitioner in sports law, and in 2018 The Legal 500 recommended him in the antitrust-cartel category.
+Ted has also been named to The National Law Journal’s 2015 “Litigation Trailblazers” list, which honors 50 individuals who have changed the practice of litigation through the use of innovative legal strategies.
+Ted has been named The American Lawyer’s “Litigator of the Week” multiple times, including in 2019 for his work on behalf of ExxonMobil in a landmark $1.6 billion climate-change lawsuit brought by the New York Attorney General’s office and for his successful defense of New Jersey governor Phil Murphy in a high profile preliminary injunction matter.
+In 2017, Ted received the New York Law Journal’s “Lifetime Achievement” award.

 - financier Michael Milken in various criminal and civil securities litigations;

-- financier Michael Steinhardt in the Salomon Brothers Treasury Investigation;
+- financier Michael Steinhardt in the Salomon Brothers Treasury Investigation; and

 - hedge fund manager James Regan in the first Wall Street RICO prosecution in U.S. v.
 Regan;